jagdriver/SnakeFlash/README.md

 - Format an MicroSD card, preferrably 16GB, and give it the name HyprriotOS.
 Se the format description here.

-- Edit swarmproperties.txt and nodeproperties.txt but be carefull not to jeopardise these files.
-Or run  flash-config.zsh to be prompted for property values.
+- Edit swarmproperties.mvf but be carefull not to jeopardise the file.

 - CD into Flashing directory